standardconnect/xdir/README.md

 1. Create a fork
 2. Determine if your node is apart of an existing network list [here](https://github.com/standardconnect/xdir/tree/main/networks).
 If YES,got to **Step 3**.
 If NO, got to **Step 4**.
 3. Add you node's endpoints (wss, and/or rpc) to the end of their respective lists.
 Then move to **Step 5**.
-4. Use the tempalate [here]() to get started.
+4. Use the template [here](https://github.com/standardconnect/xdir/blob/main/sample.json) to get started.
 Modified all fields for your network.
 Make sure to including your networks name and a short description.
 Change name of file to your networks name and move to /networks folder.
 5. Create a pull request.

 See **Contributing Guidelines** for more information.